amandeepmittal/amanhimself.dev/content/posts/setup-macbook-m1.md

 - install [Watchman](https://facebook.github.io/watchman/) to watch changes in the filesystem using the command: `brew install watchman`.
 - install Java Development Kit using the command: `brew install --cask adoptopenjdk/openjdk/adoptopenjdk8`.
 - install [Android Studio](https://developer.android.com/studio?gclid=CjwKCAiA9bmABhBbEiwASb35V7JvsI6uP_3wVfdVLmGE5ysvvzOKqy9EB0x1hs8-itZwlP66bOKpxxoCHqAQAvD_BwE&gclsrc=aw.ds)
-  - Then install Android SDK v29.
+  - Then install Android SDK.

 For more instructions on how to setup development environment for React Native, please follow the [official documentation here](https://reactnative.dev/docs/environment-setup).

 ## For Gatsby Sites

-If you have a side project that uses GatsbyJS, chances are you are going to face the issue [https://github.com/lovell/sharp/issues/2460](https://github.com/lovell/sharp/issues/2460).
-Gatsby uses a C based library called Sharp that needs to be compiled under the ARM architecture.
+~~If you have a project that uses GatsbyJS, chances are you are going to face the issue [https://github.com/lovell/sharp/issues/2460](https://github.com/lovell/sharp/issues/2460).~~ Gatsby uses a C based library called Sharp that needs to be compiled under the ARM architecture.
 It did not work for me and the only way I could solve was to install `vips` formulae from Homebrew as mentioned in the GitHub issue itself.

 ![ss10](https://i.imgur.com/bbp3mWy.png)